What next? Maintaining friendships in the longer term

 Remember!
-We often hear from people affected by a low grade tumour that others expect everything to go back to ‘normal’ after treatment, but we know that this isn’t the case
+We often hear from people affected by a low grade tumour that others expect everything to go back to ‘normal’ after treatment, but we know that this isn’t the case.

-Tips for continuing support
+Tips for continuing support after a brain tumour diagnosis

 - Regularly check in with the child affected, and their siblings.

 - Keep an eye on how the child is getting on at school, through general observations and conversations with other school staff.
+This will help you assist them with any issues they may be facing following a brain tumour diagnosis, such as support with friendships.

 - Keep friends involved and feeling like they can help.